 It is a criminal offence to employ a person who does not have the right to work in the United Kingdom (UK).

-If you employ someone who doesn’t have current and valid permission to do the job in question that would be unlawful and the employer could receive a civil penalty fine of up to £20,000 per worker.
+If you employ someone who doesn’t have current and valid permission to do the job in question you could receive a civil penalty fine of up to £20,000 per worker.

 When conducting checks, care must be taken to avoid race discrimination.
 As an employer you should request relevant documentation from all your employees, not just those you feel do not have permission to work in the UK.
 Never make assumptions based on things like appearance and accent.